yig/graphics662-curves/README.md

 If you are using the optional `BUILTIN_WEBSOCKET_SERVER`, then you can directly launch the `CurveWSServer` target in your debugger.

 You can [debug WebAssembly directly in Chrome](https://developer.chrome.com/docs/devtools/wasm/).
 It works great!
 Compile in debug mode (`cmake --build build-web -DCMAKE_BUILD_TYPE=Debug` or use `ccmake --build build-web` and choose Debug).
 Install the Chrome [C/C++ DevTools Support](https://chromewebstore.google.com/detail/cc++-devtools-support-dwa/pdcpmagijalfljmkmjngeonclgbbannb) extension.
 Set breakpoints in your source code, which can be found in Chrome Developer Tools > Sources > `file://`.
+[Here is a screenshot](docs/Chrome%20WASM%20DevTools.png).
 Make sure to "Disable cache" under Chrome Developer Tools > Network so that you can refresh the page after recompiling.
 You can also debug [from inside VSCode](https://floooh.github.io/2023/11/11/emscripten-ide.html).

 ## Handing In